nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

       min_size: 1
 ```

 Similarly, `DownStreamReceptiveSchedulingTerm` checks whether the `out_tensor` transmitter queue has at least one outgoing message in it.
-If there are one or more outgoing messages,  `DownStreamReceptiveSchedulingTerm` will notify the scheduler which in turn attempts to place the message in the receiver queue of a downstream entity.
+If there are one or more outgoing messages,  `DownStreamReceptiveSchedulingTerm` will notify the scheduler, which in turn attempts to place the message in the receiver queue of a downstream entity.
 If, however, the downstream entity has a full receiver queue, the message is held in the `out_tensor` queue as a means to handle back-pressure.

 ```{code-block} yaml
 :caption: DownstreamReceptiveSchedulingTerm